 The project aims to answer the following research questions:

-- How can body mapping support autistic children to express their feeling around transitions?
+- How can body mapping support autistic children and young people to express their feeling around transitions?

 - What are the experiences of autistic girls in schools during the primary to secondary transition?

 - How can co-producing resources lead to an improvement in the provision of support and understanding for autistic girls in education?

 - What are the benefits and challenges of participation in research for autistic girls?